SophieBlueVR/AvatarDresser/README.md

 You can also check the box for `Create Animations` - this will create appropriate enable/disable animations for your clothing item, add a layer to your FX animator, and add a toggle to the selected menu.

+### Scaling

+A note about scaling - If the asset you are adding is not at the same scale as your avatar, you should adjust scaling *before* running the dresser, to be sure all armature components match properly.

+For example, your avatar is at 1.25 scale but your asset is the standard 1 - in the inspector window of the asset's root, set the x, y, and z scaling factors to match the avatar's 1.25.
+Then you should be able to run the dresser and everything will match up fine.

 ## Installation